Kentuck Knob: Construction

-Work began in mid-1954.
+Construction began in mid-1954.
 The Hagan family originally wanted to use Pottsville sandstone from the same quarry that provided Fallingwater's stone, but they instead decided to use stone from their own property.
 Sources disagree on whether the Hagans rejected the Pottsville sandstone as too expensive or whether they liked their own estate's stone more.
-The family hired local workers including Keys and the stonemason Jesse Wilson Sr. Keys constructed the foundation first, filling it with loose stone and compacted fill.
-Wilson and his son Jesse Jr. began working on the stone in September 1954, training a small group of workers to split the stone.
+The family hired local workers, including Keys and the stonemason Jesse Wilson Sr. Keys constructed the foundation first, filling it with loose stone and compacted fill.
+Wilson and his son Jesse Jr. began working on the stone in September, training a small group of workers to split the stone.
 After the stone had been split, the Wilsons carved the stone into approximately-rectangular pieces with rough faces.
 One story has it that the stonemasons interpreted Wright's plans literally and found stones that were the same shape, and in the same locations as those that Wright had sketched out.

 Wright originally did not want to apply a surface finish to the Tidewater red cypress on the facade, as he believed that the wood would preserve itself.
 An employee of his studio eventually convinced him to apply a glossy finish to prevent discoloration, and Clarence S. Coughenour of Uniontown was hired to construct the woodwork.
 Another local contractor, Henry J. Cooper, was hired to construct the building's copper roof.
 During construction, Keys convinced Wright to add reinforcement to the roof, despite the architect's insistence that the roof was sturdy.
-Wright visited the site once during construction, spending three hours there.
-During the visit, he expressed satisfaction with the stonemasons' work, and he relocated the house's site by 10 ft while keeping the plans otherwise unchanged.
+Wright visited the site once during construction.
+During his three-hour-long visit, he expressed satisfaction with the stonemasons' work, and he relocated the house's site by 10 ft while keeping the plans otherwise unchanged.
 Although the Friends of Fallingwater Newsletter wrote that Wright declined to assign an apprentice to oversee the project, Wilson constructed a sample wall section for Wright, who left once he was satisfied with the results.